Capture Marketing Video from a Mobile Device

 Lighting is critical.

-If you are struggling to see your subject, the camera on your mobile device will struggle even more and the video quality suffer.
-A space with plenty of soft, natural lighting will work well for shooting video.
-If you are limited by space, consider an inexpensive, DIY lighting setup.
-With a little time and creativity, beautiful results can be achieved using local hardware store supplies.
+If you are struggling to see your subject, the camera on your mobile device will struggle even more and the video quality will suffer.
+A space with plenty of soft, natural lighting works well for shooting video.
+If you are limited by space, consider a few inexpensive LED lights diffused by white, light-filtering curtains or bedsheets.
+With a little time and creativity, beautiful results can be achieved with basic household items.

 Get the microphone close to the source.

 When shooting video, you want to record the source, not the room.
 Make sure to get as close to your subject as possible to reduce room sound in your recording.
-Even better, pick up a lavalier or directional mic designed specifically for mobile devices.
+Even better, pick up a lavalier microphone designed specifically for mobile devices.
 This will help you isolate a subject from the surrounding noise more effectively.

 While you’re considering a well-lit room, also listen for ambient noise.
-Appliances like refrigerators and air conditioners can subdue the audio you are trying to capture.
+Appliances like refrigerators and air conditioners can muddy the audio you are trying to capture.
+If you can hear it while the subject is speaking, your microphone will pick it up too.
 To reduce interruptions and loud conversations, put up signs near your space indicating that you are shooting video.

 Use a tripod.

 A simple setup with a mount for your device and a tripod will guarantee steady video of your subject and deliver professional-looking results.
 If a tripod is not an option for you, or you are shooting action-based footage (skateboarding or hula-hooping) make sure that Image Stabilization is enabled in your camera app.
-You can hold a small weight next to your device to make hand-held shots smoother, or use a chair or ladder to prop your phone or tablet against to keep steady.
+You can hold a small weight next to your device to make hand-held shots smoother or use a chair or ladder to prop your phone or tablet against to keep steady.
+Electronic stabilizers for mobile devices are also widely available and increasingly affordable.

 Now it’s time to edit.

-If you are planning to edit the footage yourself rather than turn it over to a vendor, Windows Movie Maker and Apple’s iMovie are competent video editing programs and generally easy to learn.
+If you are planning to edit the footage yourself rather than turn it over to a vendor, Apple’s iMovie or Microsoft's Clipchamp are competent video editing programs and generally easy to learn.
 There are also mobile apps for video editing for both iOS and Android, such as Adobe Premiere Rush and PowerDirector.

-Smartphones have become a decent filming option as mobile technology advances and video content continues to dominate social media.
+Mobile phones have become a decent filming option as technology advances and video content continues to dominate social media.
 With some patience and creativity, use your phone to reach your market through the memorable and engaging power of video.